wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-agent-key-polling.rst

 force_insert
 ^^^^^^^^^^^^

-Defines whether the module must inser the agent, even if another agent with the same ID or IP already exists.
+Defines whether the module must insert the agent, even if another agent with the same ID or IP already exists.
 If enabled, the existing agent will be removed.

 +--------------------+------------------------------------------------------------+
 | **Default value**  | yes                                                        |